Using table filtering for data warehouses and Spark-based data connectors

 Note that unlike subsetting, table filters do not guarantee referential integrity.

-For Amazon EMR, Google BigQuery, and Spark with Livy, the filter WHERE clause can refer to columns without partitions.
+For Google BigQuery, the filter `WHERE` clause can refer to columns without partitions.
 However, the performance is better when the referenced columns have partitions.

-On the workspace configuration for Amazon EMR, Databricks, and Spark with Livy, the Enable partition filter validation toggle determines whether Structural validates the WHERE clause when you create it.
-By default, the toggle is in the on position, and the WHERE clause is validated.
+On the workspace configuration for Databricks, the **Enable partition filter validation** toggle determines whether Structural validates the `WHERE` clause when you create it.
+By default, the toggle is in the on position, and the `WHERE` clause is validated.